Miss Seychelles

-Miss Seychelles is the national Beauty pageant of the Seychelles responsible for selecting an ambassador of the country.
+Miss Seychelles is the national beauty pageant of the Seychelles responsible for selecting an ambassador of the country.

 History

-The Miss Seychelles Beauty Pageant was relaunched in 2012, after 4 year's absence from the Seychelles’ events calendar.
-In 2017, this was the last pageant funded by the government.
-In 2020, the Miss Seychelles returned under the new name "Miss Seychelles the National Pageant" and it will be organized by the newly formed organization, Beauty Empowerment Seychelles (BES), with Stephanie Duval as the chairperson and she will be assisted by Margaret Raguin and Kevin Perine.
+After a four-year absence from the Seychelles' events calendar, the Miss Seychelles Beauty Pageant was reintroduced in 2012.
+This was the last pageant financed by the government in 2017.
+Miss Seychelles will return in 2020 under the new moniker "Miss Seychelles the National Pageant," and it will be conducted by the newly founded organization, Beauty Empowerment Seychelles (BES), with Stephanie Duval as chairperson and Margaret Raguin and Kevin Perine assisting her.